Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 These animals are slightly larger than domestic cats, but do very much resemble them.
-They are often hybridized with regular cats and the resulting animals are simply called 'jungle cats'.
+They are often hybridized with regular cats, and the resulting animals are simply called "jungle cats."
 Like many other exotic cats and exotic cat hybrids, they are known to be 'dog-like' with their behavior.

 Degus are not rare in the pet trade by any means, but the majority of people have never heard of them.
 They look like gerbils, but are more similar to chinchillas.
 They are inexpensive and can be cared for with more typical small pet requirements.
-Unlike many small pet rodents, they are dinural.
+Unlike many small pet rodents, they are diurnal.

 39. New Guinea Singing Dog

 These dogs are genetically the same as dingoes and are also a subspecies of the wolf.
 They are still considered to be a 'wild' species of canine, however.
 They are thus named due to their melodious howl.
 A recent study indicated that there is no evidence that the captive population of singers descended from wild-living populations.
 These animals are kept as pets, and they were even featured on Animal Planet's Dogs 101.

 This raccoon relative from South America possesses great dexterity.
 They are popular animals within the exotic pet trade despite their size and complicated enrichment needs.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.